Head Gasket Replacement | Houston, Katy, Porter & Montgomery TX

 Checking for Symptoms Manually

-If you experienced the telltale signs above that initially indicated a problem with your car, truck or SUV; manually check the following warning signs that can only be observed after manual inspection.- Check to see if your spark plugs are bad
+If you experienced the telltale signs above that initially indicated a problem with your car, truck or SUV; manually check the following warning signs that can only be observed after manual inspection.

 - Take off the radiator cap and start the engine to see if there are bubbles visible in the radiator or radiator coolant fluid tank